SulaimanSayyed21/h446Alevel/h446Alevel.md

 }
 ```

 The script `topicScript.js` also makes three calls to outside files to be handled.
 The reason being that this script is shared between `practiceScript.js` and `testScript.js`.
-These two scripts provides functionality for two different purpose, one is used in practicing while the other is used in taking a test.
+These two scripts provides functionality for two different purpose, one is used in practising while the other is used in taking a test.
 The third call which is handled by `recordtestScript.js` is the one which records all the activity when test button is pressed.

 ```mermaid
 sequenceDiagram